JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 It's important to understand what is going on when creating a local server on your machine.
-In web development all the files for a web page is saved on a hosting server, this is what we are creating a local server on our machine for all the files to be served.
-When you go to `localhost:4000` on any browser it is getting all the files like HTML, CSS, and Javascript needed to render your web page.
+In web development all the files for a web page is saved on a hosting server, we are doing something similar by creating local server on our machine for all the files to be served.
+When you go to `localhost:4000` on any browser, it is getting all the files like HTML, CSS, and Javascript needed to render your web page.
 The port number is just a TCP port that is available on your machine.
 To close your server run `ctrl + c`.